 But when it comes to implementing cloud, the migration of applications and workloads is often a significant barrier for many organisations considering cloud migration projects.
-For organisations that have heavily invested in on-premises infrastructure, many applications will be custom-built to support their specific business requirements, and to comply with rigorous industry standards.
-As such, migrating legacy IT and business applications are not always easy to rearchitect to the cloud, raising concerns around the impact of data sovereignty, operational efficiency, secure cloud-based applications and more.
+For organisations that have heavily invested in on-premises infrastructure, many applications will be custom-built to support their specific business requirements and comply with rigorous industry standards.
+As such, migrating legacy IT and business applications are not always easy to rearchitect to the cloud, raising concerns about the impact of data sovereignty, operational efficiency, secure cloud-based applications and more.

-Concerns like these often delay cloud projects resulting in lost time and money, so how can your organisation ensure a successful move to the cloud?
+Concerns like these often delay cloud projects, resulting in lost time and money, so how can your organisation ensure a successful move to the cloud?